ZenkieBear/zenkie-blog/posts/border-radius-and-golden-ratio.md

   title="golden ratio radius"
 ></iframe>

-I think that’s a useful skill, when you design the border-radius by this way, your component could be beautiful!~
+I think that’s a useful skill, when you design the border-radius in this way, your component could be beautiful!~

 # Ending